Managing rage in menopause

 Do you notice your tolerance and threshold for managing stress and conflict goes up and down?

-Rage is big thing in perimenopause and as we continue to highlight the impact of hormone fluctuations on mental health as part of Mental Health Awareness Month, it’s a topic we needed to make space for on the blog.
+Learning how to manage rage in menopause is a big thing.
+As we continue to highlight the impact of hormone fluctuations on mental health as part of Mental Health Awareness Month, it’s a topic we needed to make space for on the blog.

-The transition through perimenopause is a complex journey marked by a multitude of physical and emotional changes.
+The transition through perimenopause is a complex.
+It’s a journey marked by a multitude of physical and emotional changes.
 Among these changes, one of the most challenging to navigate is the surge of intense emotions, particularly feelings of rage.
-Women experiencing perimenopause often find themselves grappling with unpredictable bouts of anger and frustration that can disrupt their daily lives and relationships.
-But as with everything at OYM, knowledge is power and we’re here to help you understand the underlying causes and develop effective coping strategies to help you manage these emotions and regain a sense of equilibrium.
+Women experiencing perimenopause often find themselves grappling with unpredictable bouts of anger and frustration.
+These can disrupt their daily lives and relationships.
+As with everything at OYM, knowledge is power.
+We’re here to help you understand the underlying causes and develop effective coping strategies.
+Our community is here to help you manage rage in menopause as these emotions and regain a sense of equilibrium.

 Feelings of rage and irritability are common manifestations of hormonal imbalance during perimenopause.
-The fluctuating levels of oestrogen and progesterone can disrupt the delicate balance of neurotransmitters in the brain, including serotonin and dopamine, which play crucial roles in regulating mood.
+The fluctuating levels of oestrogen and progesterone can disrupt the delicate balance of neurotransmitters in the brain.
+These include serotonin and dopamine, which play crucial roles in regulating mood.
 As a result, women may experience heightened emotional sensitivity, increased reactivity to stressors, and difficulty controlling their temper.

-Acknowledging and accepting these feelings as a natural part of the perimenopausal experience is the first step towards managing them effectively.
-It’s essential for us to recognise that they are not alone in their struggle and that their emotions are valid.
-Seeking support from friends, family members, or a supportive community like ours with others who understand the complexities of perimenopause can provide validation and reassurance which in turn helps you feel more calm.
+Acknowledging and accepting these feelings as a natural part of the perimenopausal experience is the first step towards learning how to manage rage in menopause effectively.
+It’s essential for us to recognise that they are not alone in their struggle.
+Their emotions are valid.
+Seeking support from friends, family members, or a supportive community like ours with others who understand the complexities of perimenopauseis vital.
+This can provide validation and reassurance which in turn helps you feel more calm.

 And it’s probably no surprise to hear that feelings of rage are yet another symptom of menopause that can be lessened through movement.
 Regular exercise, such as yoga, walking, or swimming, not only helps maintain physical health but also releases endorphins, which are natural mood lifters.
 Engaging in relaxation techniques such as deep breathing, meditation, or mindfulness can also help reduce stress and promote emotional resilience.
 Of course we can help you with ALL of this in our app.